GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

 - GET `/API/profiles/{email}`

-    - Description: Allows to obtain all the information of a single profile and the IDs of his tickets
+    - Description: Allows to obtain all the information of a single profile
     - Permissions allowed:
         - The Client associated with the specified email address
         - Experts who have a not closed ticket with the client